-Today, the Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour, was in Winnipeg to highlight Budget 2018 investments and talk about the new Canada Workers Benefit (CWB).
-The CWB will put more money in the pockets of low-income workers.
-Building on the former Working Income Tax Benefit (WITB), the CWB will encourage more people to join the workforce, and offer real help to more than two million Canadians who are working hard to join the middle class, while raising around 70,000 Canadians out of poverty.
+Today, the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development, was in Québec to highlight Budget 2018 investments and speak about the new Canada Workers Benefit (CWB), a strengthened version of the Working Income Tax Benefit (WITB).
+The CWB will allow more low-income workers to keep more of their paycheque while they work, encouraging more Canadians to join the workforce.
+It offers real help to more than 2 million Canadians who are working hard to join the middle class, and will raise around 70,000 Canadians out of poverty by 2020.

 With almost $1 billion in new funding starting in 2019, the proposed CWB will increase both maximum benefits and the income level at which the benefit is entirely phased out.
-As a result, a low-income worker earning $15,000 could receive up to almost $500 more from the CWB in 2019.
-Unlike the old WITB, everyone who can benefit from the new CWB will receive it even if they do not claim it when they file their taxes.
+As a result, a low-income worker earning $15,000 could receive up to almost $500 more from the CWB in 2019 than under the WITB in 2018 to invest in the things that are important to them.
+Unlike the WITB, starting in 2019, everyone who can benefit from the CWB will receive it even if they do not claim it when they file their taxes.

-By continuing to invest in the middle class and those working hard to join it, the Government of Canada is ensuring that everyone has the opportunity to fully contribute to the Canadian economy, leading to economic growth that everyone.
+Budget 2018 plans continue to invest in the middle class and take significant steps to ensure everyone has the opportunity to fully contribute to the growth of the Canadian economy.

 - Budget Plan